Cars (franchise): Video games

 In May 2007, the Cars video game was announced to be a "Platinum Hit" on the Xbox, "Greatest Hit" on the PlayStation 2 and PlayStation Portable, and Player's Choice on the GameCube.
 Two sequels were released, Cars Mater-National Championship and Cars Race-O-Rama.
 A video game based on Cars 2 was developed by Avalanche Software and published by Disney Interactive Studios for the PlayStation 3, Xbox 360, Wii, PC, and Nintendo DS on June 21, 2011.
 The PlayStation 3 version of the game was reported to be compatible with stereoscopic 3D gameplay.
-In October 2014, Gameloft released Cars: Fast as Lightning, a customizable, city-building racing game for smartphone platforms.
+In October 2014, Gameloft released Cars: Fast as Lightning, a customizable, city-building and racing game for mobile platforms.
+The game later had its servers shut down and was discontinued and taken off of app stores in December 2016.
 Lightning McQueen appears as a playable character in Lego The Incredibles which was released in June 2018, and Rocket League in November 2023.